 According to C.A.Brown, “A report is a communication form of someone who has some information to someone who needs that information.”

-A report is a relatively simple, easy-to-understand form of assignment.
-The writing of reports comes in different forms, types, and styles, depending on your subject and the specifications of your supervisor.
-Many reports contain all common components of report writing, while others contain just a few of them.
+A report is a straightforward, easy-to-understand assignment.
+Report writing has many different forms, sorts, and styles, depending on your subject and your supervisor’s requirements.
+Many reports include all of the standard components of report writing, while others just include a handful.

 Here in the handout, the experts of Ireland with their report writing skills have tried their best to explain every possible type of report in a very clear manner.
 It can help the Irish students in determining which type of report they have to write according to the given topic.
 So, let us not divert our focus and have a look at education report writing types.

 Report Types: The Top 8 Report Types

 The top eight sorts of reports are discussed in this article.
 The types are as follows:

 1. Formal Report or informal report: A formal report is a document that contains thorough information, research, and data that is needed to make business choices.
 The primary goal of formal report writing is to address a specific issue.